devuros/darcade/README.md

 # darcade
-Bachelor thesis
+## Bachelor thesis
-To be continued...
+Web API for a game store